benc-uk/rayscale/README.md

 # RayScale
-RayScale is a network distributed 3D graphics renderer based on ray tracing.
+RayScale is a network distributed, 3D renderer based on ray tracing.
 Written in Node.js, RayScale is designed for scaling out using containers.
-The objective of RayScale as a project is to demonstrate several points:
+The objectives of RayScale as a working project is to demonstrate several points:

- - Parallel batch processing to break a slow & complex operation into smaller chunks, to gain performance benefits
+ - Parallel batch processing, gain performance by break a slow & complex operation into smaller chunks
- - How containers can be scaled extremely easily
+ - The simplicity of using containers when scaling out
- - Microservices architecture
+ - A microservices based architecture
- - Scaling containers over a cluster such as Kubernetes
+ - Using a container cluster such as Kubernetes
  - Use of Azure services such as Azure Container Instances to serverlessly provide massive scale
  - RESTful APIs
  - Use of TypeScript with Node.js and Express